 The addition of fillers and additives can significantly improve PTFE’s mechanical properties, specifically creep and wear rate.
-The common fillers used are steel, carbon, glass fiber, carbon fiber, graphite, bronze, steel, etc.
+Common fillers are steel, carbon, glass fiber, carbon fiber, graphite, bronze, and steel.

 Glass Fiber: Its addition will improve the creep performance and wear attributes of PTFE by affecting its low and high temperatures.
 Furthermore, Glass-filled compounds perform exceptionally well in oxidizing environments.

-Carbon: Carbon as an additive will help in reducing creep, increasing hardness, and improving the thermal conductivity of PTFE.
-The same results can also be achieved by blending PTFE and graphite with elevating the wear resistance of carbon-filled compounds.
+Carbon: Carbon as an additive will help reduce creep, increase hardness, and improve the thermal conductivity of PTFE.
+The same results can also be achieved by blending PTFE and graphite, elevating carbon-filled compounds’ wear resistance.
 These blends are ideal for non-lubricated applications like piston rings found in compression cylinders.

 Bronze-filled PTFE: This compound exhibits outstanding thermal and electrical conductivity making it perfectly suited for applications where apart is subjected to extreme loads and temperatures.